 Cardholders also have access to a 24/7 concierge service that tailors options to your personal tastes.
 It can help you put together a luxury travel itinerary, help you find unique and impossible-to-find gifts, and more.

 The Mastercard® Black Card™ has a variable interest rate of 17.24% Variable.
-There is 0 percent APR on balance transfers for 15 months but there is a fee of $5 or 3%, whichever is greater.
+There is an intro 0 percent APR on balance transfers for 15 months but there is a fee of $5 or 3%, whichever is greater.
 The APR for cash advances is 27.49% plus a fee of $10 or 5%.
 Again, whichever is greater.
 There is no fee for foreign transactions.

 For frequent travelers, carrying the Mastercard® Black Card™ offers the type of perks and benefits that will make sure you are treated like a VIP: shorter wait times when dealing with TSA and customs, access to special VIP lounges, upgrades on airlines and at hotels, etc. What truly grabs our attention though is the 24/7 concierge service that is worthy of the name.
 Are you finding it impossible to get a Christmas gift for your child?
 Do you need tickets to that "must-see" show for important clients?
 How about help putting together an over-the-top luxury itinerary for a special anniversary trip?
 Solutions are just a phone call away.

 A rewards program that is straightforward and offers options for redemption is always a welcomed feature for cardholders as well.
 The 1:1 points to dollars spent ratio isn't spectacular but there are no limitations on qualifying purchases.
 If you use your card, the points will add up.
 When you choose to redeem your points, you have the option of redeeming for air travel vouchers, worth 2%, or cash back as a statement credit, worth 1.5%.
 That means 75,000 miles are good for $1,500 in travel, or $1,125 as a statement credit.